All-China Federation of Trade Unions

-The All-China Federation of Trade Unions (ACFTU) is the national trade union center of the People's Republic of China.
+The All-China Federation of Trade Unions (ACFTU) is the national trade union center and people's organization of the People's Republic of China.
 It is the largest trade union in the world with 302 million members in 1,713,000 primary trade union organizations.
 The ACFTU is divided into 31 regional federations and 10 national industrial unions.
 The ACFTU is the country's sole legally mandated trade union, with which all enterprise-level trade unions must be affiliated.
-There has been dispute over whether ACFTU is an independent trade union or even a trade union at all.
-It directs a public college, the China University of Labor Relations.
+There has been dispute over whether ACFTU is an independent trade union or a trade union at all.
+The federation owns a higher education institution—the China University of Labor Relations.

 History

-The Federation was officially founded on 1 May 1925, when the "Second National Labor Congress" of China convened in Canton with 277 delegates representing 540,000 workers, and adopted the Constitution of the All-China Federation of Trade Unions.
-Between 1922 and 1927, the organization flourished, as did the Chinese Communist Party’s control over the trade union movement.
+The Federation was founded on 1 May 1925 when the "Second National Labor Congress" of China convened in Canton with 277 delegates representing 540,000 workers, and adopted the Constitution of the All-China Federation of Trade Unions.
+Between 1922 and 1927, the organization flourished, as did the Chinese Communist Party's control over the trade union movement.
 The labor movement had grown enormously, particularly in the three industrial and commercial centers of Canton, Hong Kong, and Shanghai, but it also had some organizational success in other cities such as Wuhan.
-The ACFTU was restricted in 1927 by the newly established rule of the Nationalist regime under Chiang Kai-shek, who had ordered the execution of thousands of CPC cadres and their sympathizers as part of a crackdown on Communism.
+The ACFTU was restricted in 1927 by the newly established rule of the Nationalist regime under Chiang Kai-shek, who had ordered the execution of thousands of CCP cadres and their sympathizers as part of a crackdown on Communism.
 All Communist Party-led unions were banned and replaced with yellow unions loyal to him (e.g. the "Chinese Federation of Labor," which has since reformed into an independent union).

 By the rise of Mao Zedong in 1949, the ACFTU was established as China's sole national labor union center, but was again dissolved in 1966 in the wake of the Cultural Revolution in favor of revolutionary committees.
 Following Mao's death in 1976, in October 1978 the ACFTU held its first congress since 1957.
-Since the early 1990s it has been regulated by the Trade Union Law of the People’s Republic of China.
+Since the early 1990s it has been regulated by the Trade Union Law of the People's Republic of China.

+The ACFTU had the major role in advancing the Labor Contract Law, which came into effect in 2008.
+The ACFTU drafted the law and proposed it to the National People's Congress.

 According to a 2011 study during the period of rapid economic growth in China the ACFTU has prioritized the interests of business over the interests of labor and has lost legitimacy in the eyes of many laborers.

 In 2018, the 17th National Congress of the All-China Federation of Trade Unions was held at the Great Hall of the People in Beijing.
 At the congress Union leadership faced pressure to stop acting as a bridge or mediator between workers and management and start acting as a genuine voice of the workers.
-This pressure arose both internally and was also applied by the Chinese Communist Party.
+This pressure arose both internally and was also applied by the CCP.